CMS-Enterprise/batcave-workflow-engine/docs/security_analysis_docs/code_scan_tools/semgrep.md

 ### Semgrep with Workflow-engine Code-scan

-On the command line use the following with the necessary flags below:
+On the command line use the following with the necessary flags below in your git repo:

       workflow-engine run code-scan [semgrep-flags]